Lots of smoke, hardly any gun. Do climatologists falsify data?

-To start, you have to think on why you want to adjust data on a first place.
+To start, you have to think about why you want to adjust data in the first place.
 The goal of the adjustments is to modify your reading so that they could be easily compared (a) inter-probes and (b) intra-probes.
-In other words: you do it because you want to (a) be able to compare the measures you take today with the ones you took 10 years ago at the same spot and (b) be able to compare the measures you take with the ones your next door neighbor is taking.
+In other words: you do it because you want to (a) be able to compare the measures you take today with the ones you took 10 years ago at the same spot and (b) be able to compare the measures you take with the ones your next-door neighbor is taking.

-So, in short you do want your adjustment to siginificatively modify your data – this is the all point of it!
+So, in short, you do want your adjustment to siginificatively modify your data – this is the whole point of it!
 Now, how do you make sure you do it properly?
 If I were to be in charge of the adjustment I would do two things.
-1) Find another dataset – one that possibly doesn’t need adjustments at all – to compare my stuff with: it doesn’t have to cover the entire period, it just has to overlap enough to be used as test for my system.
+1) Find another dataset – one that possibly doesn’t need adjustments at all – to compare my stuff with: it doesn’t have to cover the entire period, it just has to overlap enough to be used as a test for my system.
 The satellite measurements are good for this.
 If we see that our adjusted data go along well with the satellite measurements from 1980 to 2000, then we can be pretty confident that our way of adjusting data is going to be good also before 1980.
 There are limits, but it’s pretty damn good.
-Alternatively you can use a dataset from completely different source.
-If the two dataset arise from different stations, go through different processings and yet yield same results, you can go home happy.
+Alternatively, you can use a dataset from a completely different source.
+If the two datasets arise from different stations, go through different processings and yet yield the same results, you can go home happy.

 Did we do any of those things here?
 Nope.
 Neither I, nor you, nor Willis Eschenbach nor anyone else on this page actually tested whether adjustments were good!
 Not even remotely so.